Where to Eat & Drink in Sai Ying Pun

 Metropolitain is a much-loved staple in Sai Ying Pun.
-The classic yet modern surroundings make it the perfect spot to enjoy your favourite homely French dishes in style.
+Why?
+Because the classic yet modern surroundings make it the perfect spot to enjoy your favourite homely French dishes in style.
 Beat the Monday blues with 1-for-1 mains between 6pm-10pm.

 Pizzeria Italia has a great range of pizzas available, and they make a mighty good home-made tomato sauce.
 The ingredients used are fresh, and the results are delicious.

-If you are looking for some authentic Italian cuisine, you must try the family run Trattoria Caffe Monteverdi.
-They offer a range of homemade pasta dishes (including gnocchi!), and serve them up in their rustic inn-like setting.
+If you are looking for some authentic Italian cuisine, you must try the family-run Trattoria Caffe Monteverdi.
+They offer a range of homemade pasta dishes (including gnocchi!), and serve them up in a rustic, inn-like setting.

 Uncle Padak is one of the many Korean fried chicken joints that have been popping up around Hong Kong in recent years.
 And there’s really only one thing on the menu: fried chicken.
 The plates are huge, the chicken is incredibly crispy, and you can choose from a variety of flavours.
 Besides the chicken, you’ll find some non-meaty Korean side dishes like kimchi and ddukbokki.

 The third Castelo Concepts restaurant on High Street is St. Barts.
-Similar to their other restaurants, this bright and casual eatery serves up a range of cuisines (similar to most of their other restaurants), so you’re bound to find something you like on the menu.
-They also serve a solid breakfast if you’re looking to grab a quick bite before work or are in the mood for a lazy weekend brunch.
+Similar to their other restaurants, this bright and casual eatery serves up a range of cusine.
+Additionally, they serve a solid breakfast if you’re looking to grab a quick bite before work or are in the mood for a lazy weekend brunch.

-Potato Head features 750sq m of space offering shopping, music, and what you came here for – food.
-While away the hours with casual eats and cocktails at the all-day cafe and bar, or dig into a sumptuous brunch against a gorgeous backdrop at Indonesian restaurant Kaum.
+Potato Head features 750sqm of space offering shopping, music, and food.
+While away the hours with casual eats and cocktails at the all-day cafe and bar.
+At the weekend, dig into a sumptuous brunch against a gorgeous backdrop at Indonesian restaurant Kaum.

-If you are in the mood for some hot pot, you can’t do better than Together Pot, a local restaurant that’s been around for over ten years.
-Utilising a huge range of local products, you can tailor make your meal for a perfect Cantonese feast.
+If you are in the mood for some hot pot, you can’t do better than Together Pot.
+This local restaurant has been around for over ten years.
+Utilising a huge range of local products, you can tailor-make your meal for a perfect Cantonese feast.

 LN Fortunate Coffee is a large cafe with plenty of natural light thanks to the floor-to-ceiling windows.
 Aside from their coffee, vegetarians will be happy to know that the food menu is all veggie and vegan.